zhenkewu/CFRL/README.md

 preprocessed trajectory can then be passed to any existing offline reinforcement learning algorithms for training, and the learned policy should be approximately counterfactually fair.

-2. Provides a platform to evaluate RL policies based on counterfactual fairness.
+2. Provide a platform to evaluate RL policies based on counterfactual fairness.
 After passing in their policy and a trajectory dataset from the target environment, users can assess how well their policies perform in the target environment in terms of the discounted cumulative reward and counterfactual fairness metric.